Bug (play)

 Bug is a play by American playwright Tracy Letts.
 Exploring themes of paranoia and conspiracy theories, the play tells the story of a woman who, as she spends time with a newly acquainted man in her motel room, starts sharing more and more of his paranoias.
-It premiered in London 1996, and was also performed around the United States between 2000 and 2004.
+It premiered in London in 1996, and was also performed around the United States between 2000 and 2004.

 The play was adapted into a film of the same name directed by William Friedkin in 2006, with Letts writing the screenplay and Michael Shannon, who had played the male lead role of Peter in the original London production and in some American versions, reprising his role.

 Synopsis

 Most of the play takes place in a seedy motel room.
 Lonely cocktail waitress Agnes lives there, hiding from her violent ex-husband Jerry Goss, an ex-con.
 One night, her lesbian biker friend R.C. introduces her to Peter, a Gulf War veteran who might be AWOL.
-She gets involved with Peter, who grows increasingly paranoid about the war in Iraq, UFOs, the Oklahoma City bombing of the federal building, cult suicides, and secret government experiments on soldiers.
+She gets involved with Peter, who grows increasingly paranoid about the Gulf War, UFOs, the Oklahoma City bombing of the federal building, cult suicides, and secret government experiments on soldiers.
 He eventually draws Agnes into his delusions.
 The play explores issues of love, paranoia, conspiracy theories, and Agnes's slow descent into insanity under Peter's influence.

 Production history

 London premiere

 The play originally premiered at the Gate Theatre in Notting Hill, London, on September 20, 1996.
 The rehearsals were at A Red Orchid Theatre in Chicago, Illinois.
+It starred Shannon Cochran and Michael Shannon.